ZhengZhang008/GrokkingAlgorithms/README.md

 : If the edges do not have weights, the graph is said to be unweighted.

 - Directed acyclic graph (有向无环图)
-: A directed acyclic graph is a graph which doesn't contain a cycle and has directed edges.
+: A directed acyclic graph is a graph that doesn't contain a cycle and has directed edges.

 - Parent node(父节点)
-: Any sub node of a given node is called a child node, and the given node, in turn, is the child's parent.
+: Any sub-node of a given node is called a child node, and the given node, in turn, is the child's parent.

 - Bellman-Ford algorithm (贝尔曼-福德算法)
 : Bellman-Ford algorithm is used to find the shortest path from the source vertex to every vertex in a weighted graph.

 ## Chapter 8: Greedy algorithms
+- Greedy algorithms (贪婪算法)
+: Greedy algorithms are suitable for problems that have certain properties, such as optimal substructure and greedy choice.

-- power set (幂集)
+- Power set (幂集)
+: The power set of a set S is the set of all subsets of S.

 - Approximation algorithm (近似算法)
+: An approximation algorithm is a way of dealing with NP-completeness for an optimization problem.

-- ()
+- Factorial function (阶乘函数)
+: The number is multiplied with all the integers that lie between 1 and the number itself.

+## Chapter 9:
 - ()
 - ()
 - ()